Summary:

 - Total number of inquiries

-- Total number of derogatory credit accounts
+- Total number of negative tradelines

-- Total number of derogatory occurrences
+- Total number of occurrences of any historical negatives

 In the chart, you’ll get more detailed credit history information broken out by account type: